-Amarillo Workplace Injury Attorneys
+Amarillo Workplace Injury Attorney

 If you are not covered by workers’ compensation, you are free to sue your employer for negligence.
-Employers who choose not to carry workers’ compensation insurance, in Texas, are called non-subscribers.
+Employers who choose not to carry workers’ compensation insurance in Texas are called non-subscribers.
 They are not shielded from lawsuits for negligence and their defenses are limited.

-Through a personal injury lawsuit, you can receive compensation for economic and noneconomic damages including:
+Through a personal injury lawsuit, you can receive compensation for economic and non-economic damages, including:

 - Medical expenses and future medical expenses

 - Special equipment and home modifications to accommodate disability

 - Long-term care

 - Custodial care